http://Thriveworks%20wins%20Yahoo!%20award%20for%20best%20online%20therapy%20services%20two%20years%20in%20a%20row.

 If you have experienced emotional abuse and if you are ready to work with a therapist, contacting Thriveworks may be a helpful next step.
 We want to support our clients from the moment they first call our office throughout their treatment.

-New clients often meet with their counselor within 24 hours of calling our office.
+New clients often meet with their counselor within the same week of calling our office.
 We make evening and weekend sessions available, and most insurance plans are accepted.
+If you are ready to start therapy, we are ready to be there for you.
+Call Thriveworks Allentown today.

 Pricing & insurance